- Contact Us

-Cultivating Self Compassion is a support group for students to explore and develop self compassion practices that will help them meet challenges with more kindness, care, and understanding.
+Cultivating Self Compassion is a support group for students to build the skills of mindfulness and self- compassion in order to enhance emotional well- being.
+Attendees will have the opportunity to explore and develop self compassion practices that will help them meet challenges with more kindness, care and understanding.

 If you experience self-criticism, low self-worth, perfectionism, burnout, low self-motivation, challenging relationships, and difficulties managing stress, consider joining this support group.

 We will explore topics such as:

 Program activities include discussions, experiential exercises, meditation and home practices.
 Some of the topics we will explore include: self-compassion, mindfulness, managing difficult emotions, cultivating gratitude, and core values.